 Notes and References

 - The original manuscript of this article was written in French, and was sold at auction in New York in 1976 after being thought lost for many years (see Letter 4369a).
+It contains several differences from the published version.
 A Russian translation was published as » (1949), and reprinted in 1953 under Vasily Yakovlev's editorship in the Soviet edition of Tchaikovsky's complete works ( ).
-The Morning Journal article is reprinted in: Elkhonon Yoffe, (1986), p.
+The Morning Journal article is reprinted in (1986), p.
 71–72, and this edition has been used as the basis for the text presented on this website — note by Luis Sundkvist, based partly on information provided by Vasily Yakovlev.

 - One of the works conducted by Wagner during his six concerts in Saint Petersburg in February–April 1863 (all of which were attended by Tchaikovsky) was his Faust overture (final version of 1855).
 Tchaikovsky discussed this work in an article of 1872 (TH 270), where he called it "one of the most splendid creations of German symphonic music" — note by Luis Sundkvist.